Oil firmer on OPEC+ deal, equities unable to shake pandemic fears

-TOKYO (Reuters) - Global shares fell on Monday as investors braced for more signs of economic damage from the coronavirus pandemic although a landmark deal by OPEC and its allies to slash output helped oil prices climbed in volatile trade.
+TOKYO (Reuters) - Global shares fell on Monday as investors braced for more signs of economic damage from the coronavirus pandemic although a landmark deal by OPEC and its allies to slash output helped oil prices climb in volatile trade.

 The Nikkei .N225 fell 1.4% while MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS slipped slightly, with South Korean shares .KS11 falling 0.9%.